piedb-dev/piestream/docs/consistent-hash.md

 #### Actor Scheduling

 First, we need to introduce a little about how we schedule the actors.
-Each worker node in RisingWave cluster will have a number of parallel units.
-A parallel unit is the minimal scheduling unit in RisingWave, as well as the physical location of an actor.
+Each worker node in piestream cluster will have a number of parallel units.
+A parallel unit is the minimal scheduling unit in piestream, as well as the physical location of an actor.
 Each actor will be scheduled to exactly one parallel unit.

 #### Data Distribution